chimeziriobioha/15-Days-Of-SQL/README.md

-I have acquired a crucial skill: **Structured Query Language (SQL)**, after relying solely on Object-Relational Mappers (ORMs) in my previous projects.
+I acquired a crucial skill: **Structured Query Language (SQL)**, after relying solely on Object-Relational Mappers (ORMs) in my previous projects.

 To guide my learning, I completed the [15 Days of SQL](https://udemy.com/course/15-days-of-sql) course by [Nikolai Schuler](https://linkedin.com/in/nikolai-schuler).
 I’m sharing my journey and practices here as a reference point, both for myself and anyone who may find it helpful.